Group 3 Rugby League: History

 The league began in 1946, with Taree Old Bar winning the first ever premiership.
 At the time, this league was known as Group 18.
 In 1966, the boundaries were re-drawn to include three new clubs (Camden Haven, Port Macquarie, and Wauchope) and the group's name was changed to Group 3.

 In 1995, Port Macquarie and Wauchope joined Group 2 in another re-zoning, with teams from Group 3 Saturday League joining the competition.
 In 2003, Port City RLFC joined the competition on loan from Group 2.
 In 2004, Wauchope re-joined the league after departing at the end of the 1994 season.

-The current First Grade premiers are the Macleay Valley Mustangs.
+The current First Grade premiers are the Old Bar Beach Pirates.

 The 2020 Group 3 competition was cancelled due to the COVID-19 pandemic in Australia.
 Junior competitions were postponed, eventually commencing in July.
 The highest age group competition winners were Wingham Tigers (Under 18 boys) and Port Macquarie Sharks (Under 17 Ladies League Tag).